Haush: European contact

-The first contact between the Haush and Europeans occurred in 1619, when the Garcia de Nodal expedition reached the eastern end of the Mitre Peninsula, in a bay that they named Bahia Buen Suceso (Good Success Bay).
+The first contact between the Haush and Europeans occurred in 1619, when the Garcia de Nodal expedition reached the eastern end of the Mitre Peninsula, in a bay that the expedition named Bahia Buen Suceso (Good Success Bay).
 There they encountered fifteen Haush men, who helped the Spaniards secure water and wood for their ships.
 The Spaniards reported seeing fifty huts in the Haush camp, by far the largest gathering of Haush ever reported.

 A Jesuit priest on a ship that visited Good Success Bay in 1711 described the Haush as "quite docile".
 The first expedition led by James Cook encountered the Haush in 1769.
 Captain Cook wrote that the Haush "are perhaps as miserable a set of people as are this day upon earth."
 HMS Beagle, with Charles Darwin aboard, visited Tierra del Fuego in 1832.
-Darwin noted the resemblance of the Haush to the "Patagonians" he had seen earlier in the voyage, and stated they were very different from the "stunted, miserable wretches further westward", apparently referring to the Yamana.
+Darwin noted the resemblance of the Haush to the "Patagonians" he had seen earlier in the voyage, and stated they were very different from the "stunted, miserable wretches further westward", apparently referring to the Yahgan.

 The Haush population declined after European contact.
 In 1915, Furlong estimated that about twenty families, or 100 Haush, were left early in the 19th century, but later estimated that 200 to 300 Haush remained in 1836.
-By 1891, only 100 were estimated to be left, and by 1912, less than ten.
+By 1891, only 100 were estimated to be left, and by 1912, fewer than ten.